 We are exposed to market risk related changes in interest rates.
-As of September 30, 2015, our cash equivalents and investments consisted of investments in money market accounts, corporate notes and commercial paper with remaining maturities of less than one year.
+As of December 31, 2015, our cash equivalents consisted of investments in money market accounts with remaining maturities of less than 90 days.
 Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of U.S. interest rates.
 However, because of the short-term nature of the investments in our portfolio, an immediate 10% change in market interest rates would not have a material impact on the fair market value of our investment portfolio or on our financial position or results of operations.